rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 curl -sL https://raw.githubusercontent.com/openchoreo/openchoreo/refs/heads/main/install/choreoctl-uninstall.sh | bash
 ```

-## Exposing the OpenChoreo Gateway
+## Expose the OpenChoreo Gateway

-To fully experience the end-to-end functionality of the OpenChoreo components you create, it's essential to expose the OpenChoreo external gateway service to your host machine.
-This ensures seamless access to your deployed components.
+To enable end-to-end access to the OpenChoreo components you deploy, you need to expose the external gateway service of the Data Plane cluster to your host machine.
+This allows you to interact with your deployed services seamlessly from outside the cluster.

+> [!NOTE]
+> In contrast to a single-cluster setup, the Data Plane here runs in a separate cluster.
+To expose deployments within this cluster, we route traffic through the external gateway service which is in the DatPlane.

 ### Kind